 Having regard to Regulation No 19/65/EEC of the Council of 2 March 1965 on the application of Article 85(3) of the Treaty to certain categories of agreements and concerted practices1, and in particular Article 1 thereof,

-Having published a draft of this Regulation,
+Having published a draft of this Regulation2,

 After consulting the Advisory Committee on Restrictive Practices and Dominant Positions, Whereas:

-Regulation No 19/65/EEC empowers the Commission to apply Article 101(3) of the Treaty on the Functioning of the European Union (“the Treaty”) by regulation to certain categories of vertical agreements and corresponding concerted practices falling within Article 101(1) of the Treaty.
+Regulation No 19/65/EEC empowers the Commission to apply Article 101(3) of the Treaty by regulation to certain categories of vertical agreements and corresponding concerted practices falling within Article 101(1) of the Treaty.

-Commission Regulation (EU) No 330/2010 of 20 April 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of vertical agreements and concerted practices2 defines a category of vertical agreements which the Commission regarded as normally satisfying the conditions laid down in Article 101(3) of the Treaty.
-The experience with the application of that Regulation, which expires on 31 May 2022, has been overall positive, as identified in the evaluation of that Regulation.
-Taking into account the experience acquired since its adoption, including experience with new market developments, such as the growth of e-commerce, as well as new or more prevalent types of vertical agreements, it is appropriate to adopt a new block exemption regulation.
+Commission Regulation (EU) No 330/20103 defines a category of vertical agreements that the Commission regarded as normally satisfying the conditions laid down in Article 101(3) of the Treaty.
+Experience with the application of Regulation (EU) No 330/2010, which expires on 31 May 2022, has been positive overall, as shown by the evaluation of that Regulation.
+Taking into account that experience as well as new market developments, such as the growth of e-commerce, and new or more prevalent types of vertical agreements, it is appropriate to adopt a new block exemption regulation.

-The category of agreements which can be regarded as normally satisfying the conditions laid down in Article 101(3) of the Treaty includes vertical agreements for the purchase or sale of goods or services where those agreements are concluded between non-competing undertakings, between certain competitors or by certain
+The category of agreements which can be regarded as normally satisfying the conditions laid down in Article 101(3) of the Treaty includes vertical agreements for the purchase or sale of goods or services where those agreements are concluded between non-competing undertakings, between certain competitors or by certain associations of retailers of goods.
+It also includes vertical agreements containing ancillary provisions on the assignment or use of intellectual property rights.
+The term ‘vertical agreements’ should be understood to include the corresponding concerted practices.

-1 OJ 36, 6.3.1965, p.
-533, as amended by Council Regulation (EC) No 1215/1999 of 10 June 1999, OJ L 148, 15.6.1999, p.
+1 OJ 36, 6.3.1965.

+2 OJ C 359, 7.9.2021, p.
 1.

-With effect from 1 December 2009, Article 81 of the EC Treaty has become Article 101 of the Treaty on the Functioning of the European Union.
-The two Articles are, in substance, identical.
-For the purposes of this Regulation, references to Article 101 of the Treaty on the Functioning of the European Union should be understood as references to Article 81 of the EC Treaty where appropriate.

-2 OJ L 102, 23.4.2010, p.
-1.
+3 Commission Regulation (EU) No 330/2010 of 20 April 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of vertical agreements and concerted practices (OJ L 102, 23.4.2010, p.
+1).

-associations of retailers of goods.
-It also includes vertical agreements containing ancillary provisions on the assignment or use of intellectual property rights.
-The term ‘vertical agreements’ should include the corresponding concerted practices.

 For the application of Article 101(3) of the Treaty by regulation, it is not necessary to define those vertical agreements which are capable of falling within Article 101(1) of the Treaty.
 In the individual assessment of agreements under Article 101(1) of the Treaty, account has to be taken of several factors, in particular the market structure on the supply and purchase side.

 The benefit of the block exemption established by this Regulation should be limited to vertical agreements for which it can be assumed with sufficient certainty that they satisfy the conditions of Article 101(3) of the Treaty.